KryptonWorld/bftDpos/README.md

 There are two concensus scheme used in the paper.
 One is the usual **BFT-DPOS** and the other is the **Real-Time BFT**.
 For the **BFT-DPOS**, the general idea is to have at least 2/3 producers confirming **twice** (directly or indirectly) on a block before it is *irreversible*.
 As Vtalik stated, BFT is generally not achievable if a producer confiming it once.
 The **Real-Time BFT** is obtained by collecting confirmations on each produced block independently.
 Collecting more than 2/3 confirmations on a block can be done in parallel and thus only take time of a single round trip communication, which can be done in 0.5 seconds.

+### BFT-DPOS
+The more detailed steps of BFT-DPOS is as follows.
+Producers are producing blocks in rounds.
+In the begining of each round, a producer make a block and put a ```confirm_count``` in the block header.
+This represents the number of blocks she is confirming before this block (she can only confirm blocks that are before her current block and she cannot double confirming a same block).
+She then broadcast this block.
+Once a producer receives a block from another producer, she also put a counter on the number of confirmations of each block she has in her database.
+Once a block receives confirmations from more than 2/3 producers, she mark that as *irreversible candiadates*.
+Once an irreversible candiadates receives another confirmation from more than 2/3 producers, that block is *irreversible*.

 The EOS BFT-DPoS in general works in following steps:

 1. Initialize with 21 block producers